jshreearun/my-portfolio/README.md

 # My-portfolio
 This is my professional portfolio.
 It uses AWS and ReactJS.

-I have installed so many softwares using chocolatey in the windows powershell.
+# Technologies used so far

+Github
+SSH
+Gitbash